 These three electronic devices make delightful travel companions that will take your safari experience to a new level:

-These three techie toys will enable you to get the best video and photographic footage on your safari adventures, as well as taking care of your communication and entertainment needs!
+These three techie toys will enable you to get the best video and photographic footage on your safari adventures, as well as take care of your communication and entertainment needs!

 New generation iPhones feature iSight cameras that boast superior performance - this means you can get amazing images and videos of the animals, landscapes and people you encounter.